 - Extenuating circumstances considered on a case-by-case basis

-Maine Island Scholarship Renewal
+Maine Island Scholarship Renewal and MAP Renewal

 The Geiger Scholarship supports students from Maine’s year-round, un-bridged islands who are eager to expand their educational horizons through off-island enrichment and travel experiences.
 The focus is on providing this opportunity to students who will grow individually through participation in off-island enrichment experiences.
 This scholarship is intended to serve students who may not otherwise be able to have these experiences.
 Preference is given for students pursuing programs independently, rather than participating in a pre-planned class trip.